nicoenne/DeribitAssignment1/README.md

 ## Usage

-From the root directory, run main.py:
+From the root directory, edit the custom inputs on main.py and run the script:

 ```python
 # Inputs example: